zaxapov/emacs-modern/README.md

 - Quality of life improvements (similar to text editing in Notepad++, VS Code, etc.)
 - ...

-(list is not full, read the configuration, please)
+(list is not full, read the configuration files, please)

+This configuration was only tested on Mac OS Monterey with Emacs-Plus 29 (with native comp).